grzegorz2047/SurvivalCG/README.md

 I was to lazy to play with Gradle so you need some patient with compiling :)

 Feel free to donate any amount of money :) (paypal): http://bit.ly/1IA5PaX

+PS.
+Plugin doesn't generate mysql tables in database so you have to create it on you own.